Formcentric/theme-customisation-workspace/src/themes-base/README.md

 1. Run `pnpm create-theme`
 2. Modify the desired theme files in the configured target directory.
-3. Follow the theming documentation for proper customization procedures.
+3. Follow the theming documentation for proper customisation procedures.

 ## Documentation